-I humbly thank my patients and physicians in and around Dallas for honoring me again in 2010 and 2011 and for the third decade in the "D" magazine as one of the best neurosurgeons in Dallas, Texas.
+I remain honored for being voted for the past two decades in the "D" magazine as one of the best neurosurgeons in Dallas, Texas.

 If you are coming to the office, please first fill out the office questionnaire and insurance forms before your consultation. (to link to the papers click here)

 I hope that my previous patient found MY OLD MEDICAL WEB SITE helpful in decision making and being well informed regarding surgery and their health.
-I wanted patients to be better able to continue treatment of their neurosurgical condition with an improved long term outcome.
 The web site was created around 1995-1996 when few medical informative web sites existed with comprehensive medical information.

 To read about diseases affecting the spine and brain and see pictures of surgery or CT and MRI scans images of these conditions... please click here.
 Information on lumbar and cervical disc herniations, spondylosis and common brain tumors will again soon be available.

 Bioethical issues require careful thought and open discussion with the patient and often along with family members.
 Ask your physician to openly discuss issues such as Do Not Resuscitate or end of life issues with you.
-To read about my thoughts on such issues as pain and suffering or discussions about who will be making decisions for you, if you the patient becomes unable to speak or comatose, or when dealing with a terminal illness or end of life issue click here to start your reading and search for Bioethics information.
+To read about my thoughts on such issues as pain and suffering or discussions about who should be helping to make decisions if you the patient become incompetent or unable to speak or comatose, or when dealing with a terminal illness or end of life issue click here to start your reading and search for Bioethics information.

-PROVIDING PRIVATE NEUROSURGICAL CARE AT TEXAS HEALTH RESOURCE PRESBYTERIAN HOSPITAL DALLAS LOCATED AT 8200 WALNUT HILL LANE DALLAS, TEXAS 75231.
+PROVIDING PRIVATE NEUROSURGICAL CARE at TEXAS HEALTH RESOURCE PRESBYTERIAN HOSPITAL DALLAS, LOCATED AT 8200 WALNUT HILL LANE in DALLAS, TEXAS 75231.